 The BOM has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post Primary Schools as part of this overall child protection policy.

-The Designated Liaison Person (DLP) is Ms Meagher.
+The Designated Liaison Person (DLP) is Eilish Meagher.

-The Deputy Designated Liaison Person (Deputy DLP) is Mr Davern.
+The Deputy Designated Liaison Person (Deputy DLP) is Nick Davern.

 In its policies, practices and activities, St Audoens NS will adhere to the following principles of best practice in child protection and welfare.
 The school will recognise that the protection and welfare of children is of paramount importance, regardless of all other considerations: